 At the core of these solutions is that we help on at least three counts.
 First, we use neuroscience tools to get data on what people see and how they respond to concepts and prototypes.
 We then compare this to our database from years of testing innovative solutions, to give context to these responses.

-Second, we use our knowledge from neuroscience and psychology to provide advice on how to improve solutions.
+Second, we use our knowledge of neuroscience and psychology to provide advice on how to improve solutions.

 Finally, we also look at what the scores predict.
 For example, a couple of years ago we showed that we could predict the success of Kickstarter campaigns by testing how a novel sample responded.

-I remember our first lunch bach in November 2018 – you said something like “basically what I do is developing and applying neuroscientific measuring sticks”.
+I remember our first lunch where you said something like “basically what I do concerns developing and applying neuroscientific measuring sticks”.
 Can you explain how this is done for transformational change management uses?

 Decision-makers often end up with a roundtable discussion where they all have their own favorites.
 Sometimes you hear that they have data from a survey or a focus group, but this only shows a selective picture of how people respond to novel products and services.
 So what is needed is new measurement sticks.
 Therefore, we have come up with a set of questions that neuroscience is an expert at answering.